statbiscuit/mini_games/kawakawa/README.md

 The base code is modified from [Hangman Game](https://www.codingnepalweb.com/build-hangman-game-html-javascript/)

+## Changes

+*Modifications by Cris Escandor as part of SCI199*

-This branch includes changes by Cris Escandor
+This branch includes the following changes:

-Test 2

-Test 3 trying to publish the branch
+1. Bigger word pool / i.e., changes to *`word-list.js`*

+## Further Ideas

+* A way to export number of guesses required by the word